Automatic segmentation of Organs at Risk in Head and Neck cancer patients from CT and MRI scans: Results

-The strict time requirement of the challenge submissions enforced that the segmentation of the 30 OARs for one patient would not exceed 15 minutes on a machine with 32GB RAM and a Graphics Processing Unit with 16 GB of VRAM.
-The proposed approach obtained a performance of 0.777$\pm$0.118 and 3.455$\pm$1.679 as the mean Dice Score and Hausdorff Distance, respectively.
+The strict time requirement of the challenge submissions enforced that the segmentation of the 30 OARs for one patient would not exceed 15 minutes on a machine with 32GB RAM and a GPU with 16GB of VRAM.
+Table~\ref{table:performance} summarizes the best submissions from the top five teams in the HaN-Seg challenge in May 2025.
+Although our pipeline was submitted after the final phase, it was evaluated by the challenge platform using the same held-out internal test set and evaluation protocol as those submitted during the final phase.
+The proposed approach obtained a performance of 78.03\%$\pm$10.85 and 3.44 mm$\pm$1.64 mm as the mean DS and HD $\pm$ their standard deviation, respectively.
+Supplementary Material Section D presents the mean DS and the mean HD obtained by the proposed approach on the test set for each OAR and relates these metrics to the OAR size.
+The mean DS ranged from 47.05\% for the Optic Chiasm to 94.86\% for the Mandible bone.
+The mean HD ranged from 1.30 mm for the Mandible bone to 8.32 mm for the Cervical esophagus.

-Appendix \ref{app:sub} presents the mean Dice score and the mean Hausdorff Distance obtained by the proposed approach on the test set for each OAR.
-The mean Dice score ranges from 0.411 for the Optic Chiasm to 0.952 for the Mandible bone.
-The mean Hausdorff Distances range from 1.289 for the Mandible bone to 7.661 for the Cervical esophagus.
+Figure \ref{fig:prediction} presents the pipeline predictions using only the fold 0 model for a patient in the internal testing set of fold 0 belonging to the HaN-Seg training dataset.
+As shown, if the model only predicts from the MRI modality, it can only predict organs in the field of view of the MRI scan.

-Table~\ref{table:han_challenge_benchmark} presents the results of the best submission of the top 5 teams in the challenge.
-The proposed approach resulted in the best Dice Score and the best Hausdorff Distance.
+A custom standardization tailored to the HaN-Seg dataset could increase the challenge performance further to an average DS of 78.12\% and a HD of 3.42 mm.
+However, as this preprocessing strategy did not generalize well to larger, more heterogeneous datasets, it is described in the Supplementary Material Section E.